 Risk transfer may be considered as one special possibility for risk treatment.
 A decision maker who is responsible for the management of risk may optimize his/her decision making with the purpose to reduce risks and/or maximize benefits as outlined in the foregoing.
 However, as emphasized previously the outcome of the decision making is generally associated with uncertainty.
-For a decision maker with limited economical capabilities this uncertainty might be a problem in the sense that losses could result from the decision making even though this in expected value is optimal.
-Such losses might be in excess of the economical capabilities of the decision maker and it is thus a central issue to take budget constraints into account directly in the decision making.
+For a decision maker with limited economic capabilities this uncertainty might be a problem in the sense that losses could result from the decision making even though this in expected value is optimal.
+Such losses might be in excess of the economic capabilities of the decision making.
 The consequences of such event can be included into the formulation of the decision problem by using the concept of follow-up consequences outlined earlier.
-However, the risks associated with the event of excessive economical losses may also be managed by transferring this risk to a third party.
-Such risk transfers must generally be "bought" and this is typically the concept followed in the insurance and the re-insurance industry.
+However, the risks associated with the event of excessive economic losses may also be managed by transferring this risk to a third party.
+Such risk transfers must generally be "bought" and this is typically the concept followed in the insurance and the reinsurance industry.